The M.A. and Ph.D. in Philosophy

 The M.A.
-Degree is a two-year program requiring thirty-two hours of graduate coursework.
+Degree is a two-year program typically requiring thirty hours of graduate coursework.
 (UNM is on a semester calendar.
 A course usually carries three hours of credit.
 A normal course load for a graduate student intending to finish the M.A. requirements in two years is nine hours per semester.)
 Twelve of those hours (four courses at the graduate seminar level) must satisfy distribution requirements in the history of philosophy, metaphysics, ethics, and the theory of knowledge.
 At the end of his or her period of study each M.A. student must pass an oral M.A. exam, focused on a paper of 30-40 pages.

 The Ph.D.
 Degree is a four-to-six year program requiring forty-eight hours of graduate coursework, of which fifteen must satisfy distribution requirements in the areas mentioned above.
 Ph.D. students must pass a comprehensive exam in the fifth semester, a language exam (reading competence in one language is required for the Ph.D.; a course in metalogic may be substituted for the language requirement by students working in appropriate areas), a dissertation prospectus exam, and an oral dissertation defense based on the dissertation.